 LBE - Public Charter Schools**

 The district recognizes that public charter schools offer an opportunity for more flexible ways of educating students based on current research and development.
-Public charter schools shall demonstrate a commitment to the mission and diversity of public education while adhering to one or more of the following goals:
+Public charter schools shall demonstrate a commitment to the mission and diversity of public education while adhering to the following goals:

-- Build strong working relationships among educators, parents and other community members;
+4. Build stronger working relationships among educators, parents and other community members;

 Public charter school students shall not be permitted to participate in district curricular programs.

-The superintendent will develop administrative regulations for public charter schools to include the proposal process, review and appeal procedure and charter agreement provisions.
+The superintendent will develop administrative regulations to include, but not limited to, the proposal process, review, and appeal procedures, and program evaluation, renewal, and termination.

 1 Unless allowed by Oregon law related to OSAA-sanctioned activity participation.